 1. Application of Terms

-(a) If NBN Co or any of its Related Bodies Corporate (each, an NBN Entity) issues a purchase order to acquire Goods or Services from the Supplier (PO), then, subject to clauses 1(b) to 1(d), these Terms will apply to that PO.
+(a) If nbn or any of its Related Bodies Corporate (each, an nbn Entity) issues a purchase order to acquire Goods or Services from the Supplier (PO), then, subject to clauses 1(b) to 1(d), these Terms will apply to that PO.

-(d) All other terms and conditions (including any Supplier or third party terms and conditions) are excluded and, in no event, will such terms and conditions be incorporated into any Statement of Work, PO or these Terms.
-To the extent of any inconsistency between the terms in a Statement of Work, a PO and these Terms, the order of priority of these documents will reflect the order in which these documents are listed in this clause 1(d).
+(d) All other terms and conditions (including any Supplier or third party terms and conditions) are excluded and, in no event, will such terms and conditions be incorporated into any Statement of Work, PO or these Terms, except for the terms of the nbn Polices.
+To the extent of any inconsistency between the terms in a nbn Policy, Statement of Work, a PO and these Terms, the order of priority of these documents will reflect the order in which these documents are listed in this clause 1(d).

 2. Formation of Supply Contracts